pkumod/gStore/docs/STRUCT.md

 #### The core source codes are listed below:

-- Bstr/ (represent strings of arbitrary length)

-	- Bstr.cpp (achieve functions)

-	- Bstr.h (class, members and functions definitions)

 - Database/ (calling other core parts to deal with requests from interface part)

 	- Database.cpp (achieve functions)

 	- Database.h (class, members and functions definitions)

-- Join/ (join the node candidates to get results)
+	- Join.cpp (join the node candidates to get results)

-	- Join.cpp (achieve functions)

 	- Join.h (class, members,, and functions definitions)